openshift-labs/learn-katacoda/subsystems/container-internals-lab-4/finish.md

 In this course you learned:

-- Multi-Container Applications: The classic two-tiered, wordpress application
+- Multi-Container Applications: The classic two-tiered, WordPress application
 - Cluster Performance: Scaling applications horizontally with containers
-- Cluster Debuggin: Troubleshooting in a distributed systems environment
+- Cluster Debugging: Troubleshooting in a distributed systems environment

 You can find a copy of the slides and GitHub repo that contains all of these commands so that you can run them yourself in your own environment: